Itsayannick03/Webb/README.md

 # Declarations:
 I, Alma Warin, declare that i am the sole author of the content i add to this repository.
 I, Fadumi Jama, declare that i am the sole author of the content i add to this repository.
+I, Fadumi Jama, declare that i am the sole author of the content i add to this repository.
 # Contributors:
 - **Alma** - Username: waal22el
 -  **Fadumo** - Username: Fadde1